kamiine/DevOps-Task/README.md

 ## 3rd Step: Kubernetes

 I used the [Kompose](https://kompose.io/) command in order to convert the docker-compose file to kubernetes files.
 The result is in the kubernetes-files folder.
-As I don't have to a public server, I couldn't deploy the kubernetes cluster but the files generated should be enough to deploy a cluster using
+As I don't have to a public server, I couldn't use the local kubernetes cluster to accomplish this task but the files generated should be enough to deploy a cluster using
 ```bash
  kompose convert -o kubernetes-files/
  kompose up